 specify options using an

-Initialize the critic Q(S,A) with random values.
+Initialize the critic Q(S,A;ϕ) with random parameter values in ϕ.

 For each training episode:

 Get the initial observation S from the environment.

 For the current observation S, select a random action A with probability ϵ.
 Otherwise, select the action for which the critic value function is greatest.

 To specify ϵ and its decay rate, use the